albuch/sbt-dependency-check/README.md

     $ sbt list-settings

 ### Configuration
-`sbt-dependency-check` uses the default configuration of OWASP [DependencyCheck](https://github.com/jeremylong/DependencyCheck).
+`sbt-dependency-check` uses the default configuration of [OWASP DependencyCheck](https://github.com/jeremylong/DependencyCheck).
 You can override them in your `build.sbt` files.
-Use the task `list-settings` to print all available settings to sbt console.
+Use the task `list-settings` to print all available settings and their values to sbt console.

-The default values are identical to the [DependencyCheck Maven plugin](http://jeremylong.github.io/DependencyCheck/dependency-check-maven/configuration.html).
+The default values are identical to those of the [DependencyCheck Maven plugin](http://jeremylong.github.io/DependencyCheck/dependency-check-maven/configuration.html).

 #### Changing Log Level
 Add the following to your `build.sbt` file to increase the log level from  default `info` to `debug`.